Skip to content

 Muang Ngoy is a remote village that can only be reached by boat.
 If you join the one-day tour, you’ll head there first, hike a small hill to have a panoramic view of the river and the village, and then visit a cave.

-You can stay there for a few nights since there are a few guesthouses available.
+You can stay there for a few nights if you want to relax.
 Honestly, the number of accommodation options is disproportionate compared to the number of local people living there.

 After visiting Muang Ngoy, you’ll catch the same tour boat to visit another village: Sop Keng.